Sunday, June 28, 2026

 • When disbanded: After 1966

 The Mt.
 Zion Missionary Baptist Church met in the Oak Grove Community south of Caledonia, Rusk County.
 The building was a short way down what is now County Road 3280.
-The building was on the right near the 90-degree curve.[i]
+The building was on the left (west) near or before the 90-degree curve.[i]
 What’s left of the abandoned cemetery is across the road.
 J. F. Tompkins is listed as pastor in 1968 Missionary Baptist Association of Texas minutes; by 1972 the church was no longer listed in the MBAT Year Book.
-(This was probably simply leaving a disbanded church in for several years before removing it.)
+(This was probably a case of simply leaving a disbanded church in for several years before removing it.)
 Mt.
 Zion was not represented in the Shelby County Association 1967, but last represented in 1966.
 This church was in the Shelby County Missionary Baptist Association from 1926 to 1966, according to J. W. Griffith’s Century One history, pp. 72-73.
 When the church disbanded, “the majority of members moved to New Columbia.”[ii]

 Known cemetery burials/markers are HERE.